womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 Both are necessary because a code inspection spots issues that are unacknowledged by a penetration test.

 Here are some catchphrases often heard in the tech industry.
-The person who pronounces them probably thinks their company is handling security pretty well, but these partial implementation of security good practices can actually backfire:
+The person who pronounces them probably thinks their company is handling security pretty well, but these partial implementation of security good practices can actually make it worse:

 - **“We’re doing our yearly pentest (penetration testing) so our code is secure!”**
   We already know that a penetration test cannot catch all the vulnerabilities in an application.
 In addition to that, the penetration test happens late in the process, when fixing issues can be 10-100 times more expensive.
 In terms of workflow is not ideal, because it separates security issues from “regular” development work, allowing fixing issues to be postponed.
 This late rework can cause rushed fixes, with no compliance to industry standards and regulations.